-- B.10 The APPs extend to an act done, or practice engaged in, outside Australia and the external Territories by an organisation, or small business operator, that has an Australian link (s 5B(1A)). - B.11 An organisation or small business operator has an Australian link where it is: - an Australian citizen or a person whose continued presence in Australia is not subject to a legal time limitation - a partnership formed, or a trust created, in Australia or an external Territory - a body corporate incorporated in Australia or an external Territory, or - an unincorporated association that has its central management and control in Australia or an external Territory (s 5B(2)) - B.12 An organisation that does not fall within one of those categories will also have an Australian link where: - it carries on business in Australia or an external Territory, and - it collected or held personal information in Australia or an external Territory, either before or at the time of the act or practice (s 5B(3))
+B.10 The APPs extend to an act done, or practice engaged in, outside Australia and the external Territories by an organisation, or small business operator, that has an Australian link (s 5B(1A)).

+- B.11 An organisation or small business operator has an Australian link where it is: - an Australian citizen or a person whose continued presence in Australia is not subject to a legal time limitation - a partnership formed, or a trust created, in Australia or an external Territory - a body corporate incorporated in Australia or an external Territory, or - an unincorporated association that has its central management and control in Australia or an external Territory (s 5B(2)) - B.12 An organisation that does not fall within one of those categories will also have an Australian link where it carries on business in Australia or an external Territory (s 5B(3)(b)).